ULTIMATE-YORK/ULTIMATE/ULTIMATE_MODEL_MANAGER/design/srs.md

 Model files are not modified by the tool; however, users may define parameters (environment, dependency, internal) based on constants found in these files.

 ## 3. Functional Requirements

+Below is a list of functional requirements for the ULTIMATE tool.
+These requirements outline the expected capabilities of the tool, both from a user-facing and system perspective.

+### 3.1 Project Management

+- **FR1**: The user shall be able to create a new blank project.
+- **FR2**: The user shall be able to load an existing project into the tool from an ultimate file.
+- **FR3**: The user shall be able to save the current project as an ultimate file.
+- **FR4**: The user shall be able to use "Save As" to save the project under a new name or location.
+- **FR5**: The tool should generate ultimate files (json file) that fully describe all the models and thier defined parameters/properties.

+### 3.2 Model Management

+- **FR6**: The user shall be able to add a model to the project by selecting a PRISM model file.
+- **FR7**: The user shall be able to view the PRISM file of a selected model within the tool.
+- **FR8**: The user shall be able to delete a model from the project.

+### 3.3 Parameter Management

+- **FR9**: The tool shall detect undefined constants in a PRISM model file and present them as uncategorized parameters (UPs).
+- **FR10**: The tool should detect defined parameters in the ultimate file and add them to the correct model.
+- **FR11**: The user shall be able to define each UP as:
+  - External Parameters (EPs)
+  - Dependency Parameters (DPs)
+  - Internal Parameters (IPs)
+- **FR12**: The user shall be able to:
+  - Edit an existing parameter’s definition.
+  - Remove a parameter and return it to the list of UPs.

+### 3.4 Property Management

+- **FR13**: The user shall be able to define a property for a given model.
+- **FR14**: The user should be able to delete properties for a given model.
+- **FR15**: The user should be able to edit a propery definition.
+- **FR16**: The user shall be able to import multiple properties via a property file.

+### 3.5 Learning

+- **FR17**: The tool should be able to learn values for EPs from the data file provided when they were defined.

+### 3.6 Verification

+- **FR18**: The user shall be able to initiate verification of a model and selected property.
+- **FR19**: The user shall be able to choose between available PMCs (PRISM or Storm) for verification.
+- **FR20**: The system shall ensure all dependencies are defined before running verification on dependent models.
+- **FR21**: The system shall display a progress indicator during verification.
+- **FR22**: The system shall present results including:
+  - Status of verification
+  - Result values

+### 3.7 Logging

+- **FR20**: The system shall maintain a log of user actions and system processes.
+- **FR21**: The user shall be able to:
+  - View logs after verification
+  - Save logs to a file

+### 3.8 CLI

+- **FR22**: The user shall be able to execute verification from the command line using an existing project file.
+- **FR23**: The CLI shall accept arguments for:
+  - Model selection
+  - Property selection
+  - PMC choice
+  - Output format and destination

 ## 4. Non-Functional Requirements